Summer in Ireland

 Stay

-A private coastal country house on the Wild Atlantic Way…relaxed, beautiful, and exclusively ours for the week.
+A private coastal country house on the Wild Atlantic.
+We will have this property exclusively to ourselves for the week.

 The Main House

-Six individually designed bedrooms, including one that sleeps three guests.
+Six individually designed bedrooms with king beds, including one that sleeps three guests via a second bed in an annex.
 Every room has its own ensuite, so privacy and comfort are guaranteed.
 High ceilings, cozy corners, and views of the surrounding countryside make this the heart of our week together.

 Orchard Cottage